Victordiamond/Celo-movie-ticket-tutorial/README.md

 Next connect your celo wallet, select the contract you want to deploy and finally click on deploy to deploy your contract.

-## Conclusion

 Congratulations!
-You have successfully implemented a Movie Tickets smart contract using Solidity.
-The contract allows movie administrators to add movies, manage ticket availability, sell tickets to users, refund tickets, and track revenue
+You have successfully implemented a Movie Tickets Smart Contract using Solidity.
+The contract allows movie administrators to add movies, manage ticket availability, sell tickets to users, refund tickets and track revenue.

+## Conclusion:

+In summary, building a movie ticketing smart contract on the Celo blockchain is an example of how blockchain technology can be used to revolutionize traditional ticketing systems.
+The smart contract allows for transparency and trust in ticket sales, eliminates the need for intermediaries, and enables the transfer of ownership of tickets.
+The smart contract also incorporates the use of a stablecoin, cUSD, for payment, providing a stable and secure means of transaction.
+By utilizing blockchain technology, the movie ticketing process becomes more efficient, secure, and cost-effective for both moviegoers and theaters.

-## Next Steps
+## Next Steps:

 With us coming to the end of this tutorial, I hope you've learned on how to build a Movie Ticket Smart Contract on the Celo Blockchain.
 Here are some relevant links that would aid your learning further.